cortexproject/cortex/README.md

 Cortex is a [Weaveworks](https://weave.works) project that forms the monitoring backend of [Weave Cloud](https://cloud.weave.works).

-It provides horizontally scalable, long term storage for [Prometheus](https://prometheus.io) metrics when used as a [remote write](https://prometheus.io/docs/operating/configuration/#remote_write) destination.
+It provides horizontally scalable, long term storage for [Prometheus](https://prometheus.io) metrics when used as a [remote write](https://prometheus.io/docs/operating/configuration/#remote_write) destination, and a horizontally scalable, Prometheus-compatible query API.

 If you would like to use Cortex, we recommend signing up for [Weave Cloud](https://cloud.weave.works) and following the instructions there.